freepress/internet2016/_posts/blog/2015-11-05-iowa-bird-dog-cruz-jindal-paul.md

 Cruz took questions from the audience and, to my surprise, I wasn't the only one asking about civil liberties.
 Before calling on me, Cruz took a question about rolling back the Patriot Act.
 Cruz responded that he had supported the [USA Freedom Act](http://www.freepress.net/blog/2015/06/03/usa-freedom-act-passed-now-what), which ended the bulk collection of phone metadata for most Americans.

 However, when I asked Cruz about his position on the [Cyber Information Sharing Act (CISA)](http://www.freepress.net/blog/2015/07/28/cyber-bill-gives-companies-perfect-cover-gut-your-privacy), which would allow increased government spying over the Internet, the senator said he wasn't familiar with the legislation.
-Cruz wasn't present for the Tuesday vote on that bill, which passed by a margin of 74-21.
+Cruz wasn't present for last Tuesday's vote on that bill, which passed by a margin of 74-21.

 Watch Cruz respond to my question about CISA [here](https://www.facebook.com/internet2016/videos/1505163873142638/).